 Tips For The Golf Driver

 The golf driver is not a club for all situations.
-In fact it has a very specific purpose - distance.
-Not infinite distance, but a defined distance.
+In fact it has a very specific purpose - distance; not infinite distance, but a defined distance.
 This means you should know how far you want your driver to go.

 Defining Distance